Robinpig/Note/docs/CS/Algorithms/Sort.md

 > For every input array of length n $ 1, the average running time of randomized QuickSort is $O(nlogn)$.

 The algorithm doesn’t spend time allocating and managing additional memory (unlike [MergeSort](/docs/CS/Algorithms/Sort.md?id=MergeSort)).

+## Shell Sort

+Shell sort (also called diminishing increment sort) was invented by Donald Shell.
+This sorting algorithm is a generalization of insertion sort.
+Insertion sort works efficiently on input that is already almost sorted.
+Shell sort is also known as n-gap insertion sort.
+Instead of comparing only the adjacent pair, shell sort makes several passes and uses various gaps between adjacent elements (ending with the gap of 1 or classical insertion sort).
+In insertion sort, comparisons are made between the adjacent elements.
+At most 1 inversion is eliminated for each comparison done with insertion sort.
+The variation used in shell sort is to avoid comparing adjacent elements until the last step of the algorithm.
+So, the last step of shell sort is effectively the insertion sort algorithm.
+It improves insertion sort by allowing the comparison and exchange of elements that are far away.
+This is the first algorithm which got less than quadratic complexity among comparison sort algorithms.